rOpenGov/dkstat/README.md

     ##  $ OMRÅDE: chr  "Hele landet" "Hele landet" "Hele landet" "Hele landet" ...
     ##  $ TID   : POSIXct, format: "2007-01-01" "2007-02-01" ...
     ##  $ value : num  4.6 4.5 4.3 4 3.7 3.5 3.2 3 3.1 3 ...

-If you want the complete timeseries you can write "\*" in the TID variable in your query.